cfwheels/wheels-cli/README.md

 # CFWheels CLI for CommandBox

-This is a basic port (without Active record etc) of the Rails command line;
+This is a basic port of the Rails command line;
 Skips things like `rails server` which are provided by commandBox already.

 ## Install